January 15, 2023

 Arthur Sr. would continue his fascination with both newspapers and radio until he passed at the early age of almost 67.
 After his daily job as foreman of a smoking pipe factory in Spring Valley, N.Y., and supper, he would take to a very comfortable easy chair with ottoman, next to a standing lamp set with 100-watt bulb, and pore over the papers from cover to cover.
 Then, at about 8 p.m., he would listen to the radio, particularly the “Bing Crosby Show” on Thursday nights.
-He liked the popular crooner’s voice and also the fact that he smoked a pipe.
+He liked the popular crooner’s voice and also the fact that the singer smoked a pipe.
 Between the newspapers and the radio, he kept current with information and was entertained, too.

-This evening time with the papers and the radio shows offered quiet.
-Unlike television, which brings constant movement in the flickering of the screen and action as well as the the blaring of dialogue, the radio, even with its sound effects, caused the listener to stare into space, to close his/her eyes, almost to daydream in imagination.
+That evening time with the papers and the radio shows offered quiet.
+Unlike television, which brings constant movement in the flickering of the screen and action as well as the blaring of dialogue, the radio, even with its sound effects, caused the listener to stare into space, to close his/her eyes, almost to daydream in imagination.
 With newspapers, there was a similar quiet as you mulled what you had just read, or re-read something.

 My grandparents did buy a TV in the early 1950s, but the radio programs continued for a time, and so did my grandfather’s habit of listening to them.
 He would not look at TV during the day, even in retirement, instinctively understanding that to do so, to bring in constant sound and motion, would be to disturb the quiet rhythm required for his existence.
-His information age might have been busier than his parents’, but he understood their need for peace.
+His information age might have been busier than his parents’ but he understood their need for peace.